Trinity Development & Alumni Governance

 1. Charities Governance Code

 In November 2018, the Charities Regulator launched the Charities Governance Code (the ‘Code’) which sets out minimum standards for good governance.
-Charities are encouraged to work towards compliance in 2019 and expected to comply with the Charites Governance Code from 2020.
-We are working to ensure that we comply in advance of this deadline and are ready to indicate this compliance as part of our annual report submission to the Charities Regulator.
+Charities are encouraged to work towards compliance in 2019 and expected to comply with the Charites Governance Code by 2021.
+Trinity Foundation declared compliance with the Code in 2021.
+Ongoing work continues to ensure that we maintain compliance and this includes maintaining a Code Checklist which is reviewed and approved annually prior to declaring compliance as part of our annual report submission to the Charities Regulator.

 2. Guidelines for Charitable Organisations Fundraising from the Public